-- planning the response to COVID along with Public Health Scotland. - Consultation with key privacy and open rights groups, and the Information Commissioner Office. - assessments available here.
+- planning the response to COVID along with Public Health Scotland. - assessments available here.

-14 PPENDIX D - Risk scoring system
+14 APPENDIX D - Risk scoring system

 The risk assessments in this document are based on the NHS Scotland guidelines.
-Further information is available in The Scottish Information Sharing Toolkit21.">The Scottish Information Sharing Toolkit21.
+Further information is available in The Scottish Information Sharing Toolkit21.